OpenCleanEnergy/emma/docs/CONTRIBUTING.md

 ---

-## Discover the project right away.
+## Discover the project right away

 If you are eager to discover the project follow the instructions below.
 The instructions describe how to get the different parts of the project running